InDanity/first/README.md

-This term sucked.
 I like this class so far though.